-B. SENIOR CERTIFIED AFFIRMATIVE ACTION PROFESSIONAL - SR. CAAP
+B. SENIOR CERTIFIED AFFIRMATIVE ACTION and EEO PROFESSIONAL - SR. CAAEP

-Professionals with fewer than 10 years’ experience on the date of the workshops to be offered are not eligible to earn the Sr. CAAP credential through workshop attendance and instead must earn the Sr. CAAP credential by: (1) first earning the CAAP credential and (2) completing 40 additional hours of Sr. CAAP coursework.
+Professionals with fewer than 10 years’ experience on the date of the workshops to be offered are not eligible to earn the Sr. CAAEP credential through workshop attendance and instead must earn the Sr. CAAEP credential by: (1) first earning the CAAP credential and (2) completing 40 additional hours of additional coursework.

 D. COURSE DESCRIPTIONS - BASIC CAAP COURSES